Imagine this — you just bought a brand new phone or tablet and can’t wait to try it out. You unwrap the device and turn it on.

 Does this sound familiar to you?
 We all have been there!
 Thankfully, there are several ways to find that Wi-Fi password.
-All you need is a PC that has connected to that network before.
+All you need is a Windows computer that has connected to that network before.

-In this article, I’m going to show you how to view saved Wi-Fi passwords on Windows 10 so you can connect any new device without asking your geek friends or turning to the IT team for help.
+In this article, I’m going to show you how to show WiFi passwords on Windows 10 so you can connect any new device without asking your geek friends or turning to the IT team for help.

 Method 1: View Saved Wifi Passwords via Windows Settings